JujuAdams/Scribble/8.0/how-does-it-work.md

 Scribble uses two tiers of caching, one for **text elements** and another for **text models**.
 Both elements and models are automatically cached by Scribble, allowing for text layout to happen _once_ and then be reused for subsequent frames.
 This dramatically lowers the cost of drawing text after the text layout step has been completed.
 This is a similar solution to pre-rendering glyphs onto a texture page, though the caching that Scribble does is performed when the game is running rather than when the game compiles.
 Both text elements and text models can be reused in different ways and exist in two different cache pools.

-The distinction between text elements and text models is critical to Scribble.
+The distinction between text elements and text models is critical to Scribble:

 |Text Element                                                 |Text Model                                                     |
 |-------------------------------------------------------------|---------------------------------------------------------------|